Athletes and performers

 How can I apply?

-To apply for the Elite Athletes and Artistic Performers (EAAP) Bonus Point Scheme for 2017, you'll need to submit an online application.
+To apply for the Elite Athletes and Artistic Performers (EAAP) Bonus Point Scheme, you'll need to submit an online application.

 Applications for elite athletes will be assessed using the following seven criteria points.
 You have to meet at least one of the seven stated criteria to be assessed as an elite student athlete and be eligible for bonus points under this scheme providing that you also achieve the required ATAR.